janetjoywilson/janetjoywilson.github.io/_posts/2017-07-08-velo-and-love.md

 OMG the food has been so incredibly delicious everywhere with fresh simple spicy food whether in restaurants or the awesome street food!
 This tour started in the city getting a Bánh mì sandwich.
 Bánh mì means bread or more specifically baguette which was introduced by the French during the colonial period in Vietnam.
 The baguette is made with rice flour along with wheat flour.

-Then we cycled outside the city through the farmers' fields and yes then into a farmer's kitchen for their special dish!
+Then we cycled outside the city through the farmers' fields and yes then into a farmer's kitchen for her special dish with a secret sauce!

 ![vietnamfarm]({{ site.url }}/images/blog/vietnamfarm.jpg)

 By the end of the evening after five stops for a variety of dishes including bbq, beer, cheese, ice cream, rolls and more!
-I was thankful I was on a bicycle as I could roll continue to generate an appetite and then my guide took me back to my hotel on his motorbike.
+I was thankful I was on a bicycle as I could continue to generate an appetite and then my guide took me back to my hotel on his motorbike.

 What an unbelievable trip!!